LukeAFullard/SIVO_dev/examples/mysite/title_page/subpage/water/science/fmu/manawatū/md/ecoli/placeholder.md

 # Tracking *E. coli* in the Manawatū

-*E. coli* is a bacteria naturally found in the guts of humans, warm-blooded animals, and birds.
-When scientists find *E. coli* in a river or stream, it acts as a warning sign that faecal matter (poo) has contaminated the water.
+*E. coli* is a bacteria naturally found in the guts of humans, animals, and birds.
+Finding it in a waterway acts as a warning sign for faecal (poo) contamination and indicates that other disease-causing bugs may also be present.
+These bacteria typically wash into our rivers through wastewater discharges, farm animal waste, and stormwater runoff during heavy rain.

-### Why It Matters
-While *E. coli* itself might not always make you sick, its presence indicates that other dangerous, disease-causing bugs could also be in the water.
-Swallowing contaminated water while swimming, kayaking, or playing can cause stomach upsets, vomiting, and infections of the ears, eyes, and skin.

-### Where Does It Come From?
-In the Manawatū, bacteria can enter our waterways through wastewater discharges, farm animal waste, and bird droppings.
-Heavy rainfall often creates a spike in *E. coli* levels, as storms wash these contaminants off city streets and rural paddocks directly into the river system.
+We regularly monitor *E. coli* levels year-round to track our environmental progress and help keep the community safe.
+The spatial map shows the current *E. coli* state grades across the Manawatū FMU.
+These A-to-E grades represent the estimated risk of sickness from faecal bacteria that might be in the water at each local monitoring site.

+***

-To help keep our community safe, we regularly monitor these bacteria levels year-round.
-Explore the data below to see the current state and long-term trends of *E. coli* across the Manawatū FMU.
+Explore the spatial map, current state grades, and long-term trends to see how *E. coli* is impacting the Manawatū FMU.